diegopacheco/tech-resources/presentation-hero.md

  * Have a white background with or poor color scheme.
  * Splash code in text, dont show code without syntax highlight
  * Do no sufer in silence, ask for help
+ * Dont do the presentation for compliance, do your best, use as a tool for continnuous learning and improvement

 ## 1. What you should always do:
  * Research